Definition of 'teatime'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 This is exceedingly terrible news for teatime and pudding treats.
 Times, Sunday Times (2017)The teatime quiz will see three generations of families competing.
-The Sun (2014)Pair your teatime treats with a sweet sparkling wine full of aromatic flavour.
-The Sun (2013)It is irresistible both as a teatime treat or as a fabulous end to a meal.
+The Sun (2014)It is irresistible both as a teatime treat or as a fabulous end to a meal.
 Times, Sunday Times (2009)She only has one meal a day at teatime.
 The Sun (2006)And then it was teatime the next day.
 The Sun (2011)Salvation comes at teatime: then parents will be blaming each other for their exhaustion.
 Times, Sunday Times (2007)A teatime treat - and not just for the very young.
 Times, Sunday Times (2007)So, if you are feeling generous, why not split it as a teatime treat with a pal?
 The Sun (2014)What's the point of hosting the biggest teatime game show around if you can't get the odd holiday out of it?
 Times, Sunday Times (2015)We don't think so, hence this live teatime show about what to watch on the box is right up our street.
 The Sun (2016)And now it's teatime the day after that and I still have no internet.
 The Sun (2011)

 Trends of 'teatime'